 Under the beneficial use rules, these “beneficial use byproducts” (BUBs) may be used in applications increasing in complexity from authorized by rule, burning for energy recovery, and general or individual permits.

-When used in accordance with specified conditions, BUBs may be used as an ingredient in certain construction materials such as cement or asphalt concrete, with no input or authorization required by Ohio EPA BUBs may also be used as a fuel or ingredient in a combustion unit, again with no further authorization required from DMWM (Other authorizations for air and water emissions may apply to these activities).
+When used in accordance with specified conditions, BUBs may be used as an ingredient in certain construction materials such as cement or asphalt concrete, with no input or authorization required by DMWM.
+BUBs may also be used as a fuel or ingredient in a combustion unit, again with no further authorization required from DMWM (other authorizations for air and water emissions may apply to these activities).

-General Permits for beneficially using certain foundry sands in soil mixes and bioretention practices, and as fill material, are final and available for use.
+General Permits for beneficially using certain foundry sands and sewage sludge incinerator ash in soil mixes and bioretention practices, and as fill material, are final and available for use.
+A General Permit for beneficially using drinking water treatment materials (DWTM) for agronomic benefit is also final and available for use.
 Please see a Notice of Intent (NOI) form you can use to seek coverage under the general permits, along with guidance on how to navigate and utilize the beneficial use general permitting process.
-In the near future we will be posting a final Sewage Sludge Incinerator Ash General Permit and continue working on general permit(s) to use materials dredged from federal navigation channels and areas contiguous.
+A General Permits for certain dredged materials from federal navigational channels is currently being drafted.